ewpratten/ludum-dare-48/README.md

 This game was written in [Rust](https://www.rust-lang.org/), on top of [Rust bindings](https://github.com/deltaphc/raylib-rs) to the [`raylib`](https://github.com/raysan5/raylib) graphics library.
 For most of our team, this has been our first big Rust project.

+This has been our second game produced for Ludum Dare.
+Check out the first: [here](https://ldjam.com/events/ludum-dare/46/micromanaged-mike).

 ## Development Resources

 Documentation: